nicbell/EmVeeAye/readme.md

 # ♻️ EmVeeAye
 Some kinda MVI, heavily inspired by everything but with much less stuff.

-## 🙋🏽‍️ Why
+### 🙋🏽‍️ Why
-I wanted a YAGNI approach to MVI and unidirectional data flow.
+I wanted a YAGNI approach to MVI and unidirectional data flow using coroutines `StateFlow`.
 You won’t find any state handler or reducer classes here.
 Of course if you use this library and like those things, by all means enjoy yourself.

-## 🧩 Setup
+### 🧩 Setup
 Include the dependency in your project.
 ```groovy
 implementation "net.nicbell.emveeaye:lib:x.x.x"